angongcelenica/Data-Science-Project-Portfolio/README.md

 ### Pandas

-Pandas is a library Python which is also used in addition with other packages such as NumPy.
-As previously discussed it can be used for data manipulation, analysis and visualisation because of how easy it is to import, visualise and analyse data.
+Pandas is a library within Python which can be used in addition to other packages such as NumPy.
+Pandas can be used for data manipulation, analysis and data visualisation because of how easy it is to import, visualise and analyse data.
 I used Jupyter Notebook to import external data from a CSV file to analyse the data using Pandas and NumPy.
-As you can see below is a hypothetical example of analysing the data for stakeholders that want to know which holiday destination, city and hotel is the most popular with high or low ratings.
-This allows the stakeholders to see what business decisions they need to make depending on the results of the data which can result in taking action sucha as removing the worst rated destination off their website.
-Moreover, I accomplished this by using calculations to find the mean, max, min and filtering the data with conditions and boolean indexing.
+As you can see below this is a hypothetical example of analysing data for stakeholders that want information on which holiday destination, city and hotel are the most popular with high or low ratings.
+This allows the stakeholders to understand what business decisions they need to make which can result in taking action by removing the worst rated destination off their website.
+Moreover, I accomplished this by performing calculations to find the mean, max, min and filtering the data with conditions and boolean indexing.

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/Python/pandascsv1.png)
 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/Python/pandascsv2.png)